2014 - St John’s International Women’s Film Festival and Summit

 2017 – WIFTV Co-Chairs appeared before the Canadian Radio-television and Telecommunications Commission (CRTC) at its large private broadcasters licence renewal hearings in Ottawa.
 See our submission here.

-2017 – CRTC issues decision supporting WIFTV submission and calls for a Women in Production summit to consider the issue of gender equality in Canadian broadcasting.
+2017 – CRTC issues decision supporting WIFTV submission and calls for women and gender diverse people in Production summit to consider the issue of gender equality in Canadian broadcasting.

-From CRTC decision 2017-148: Women in Film and Television Vancouver (WIFTV) proposed that the Commission impose an annual reporting obligation on large ownership groups to assess the role of women in certain key roles, including producer, director, writer, cinematographer and editor…
+From CRTC decision 2017-148: women and gender diverse people in Film and Television Vancouver (WIFTV) proposed that the Commission impose an annual reporting obligation on large ownership groups to assess the role of women and gender diverse people in certain key roles, including producer, director, writer, cinematographer and editor.

 Commissions Analysis and Decision:

-Although women have access to management positions within the broadcasting system, they still face barriers to entry with respect to key positions within the creative and production sectors.
-Section 3(1)(d)(iii) of the Act states that the Canadian broadcasting system should, through its programming and the employment opportunities arising out of its operations, serve the needs and interests, and reflect the circumstances and aspirations, of Canadian men, women and children, including equal rights.
-The Commission considers that women’s access to key leadership positions is an important issue and that intervention by the Commission is necessary to further the achievement of this objective of the Act.
+Although women and gender diverse people have access to management positions within the broadcasting system, they still face barriers to entry with respect to key positions within the creative and production sectors.
+Section 3(1)(d)(iii) of the Act states that the Canadian broadcasting system should, through its programming and the employment opportunities arising out of its operations, serve the needs and interests, and reflect the circumstances and aspirations, of Canadian men, women and gender diverse people and children, including equal rights.
+The Commission considers that women and gender diverse people’s access to key leadership positions is an important issue and that intervention by the Commission is necessary to further the achievement of this objective of the Act.

-2018 – Women in Production Summit held at CRTC offices with heads of major Canadian private sector broadcasting companies, including Rogers, Corus, Bell, Blue Ant, and Quebecor.
-WIFTV co-chair Susan Brinton sits on the CRTC Steering Committee for Women in Production.
+2018 – Women in Production Summit held at CRTC offices with heads of major Canadian private-sector broadcasting companies, including Rogers, Corus, Bell, Blue Ant, and Quebecor.
+Susan Brinton sits on the CRTC Steering Committee for women and gender diverse people in Production.
 As a result of this Summit, the two important declarations were made on gender equality in 2019.

 2019 – First, the CRTC issued reporting requirements for all large broadcasting groups on gender and diversity stats in their Canadian programming, in the key creative positions of writer, director, producer, cinematographer, editor, first and second lead performer and ‘showrunner’.